top of page

 Introduction

-OSD is characterized by inflammation and irritation of the patellar tendon at its insertion point on the tibial tuberosity, a bony protuberance on the anterior aspect of the tibia.
-Consequently, this leads to pain, swelling, and tenderness localized inferior to the patella.
+Osgood-Schlatter disease (OSD) is characterized by inflammation and irritation of the patellar tendon at its insertion point on the tibial tuberosity, a bony prominence on the front of the tibia.
+This condition leads to pain, swelling, and tenderness below the patella.

-Prolonged stress on the region can result in the formation of a palpable and tender bony prominence.
-It is crucial for healthcare professionals to recognize these specific clinical manifestations, especially within the pediatric and adolescent athlete population.
+Prolonged stress on this area can cause the development of a palpable and tender bony bump.
+Healthcare professionals must identify these specific clinical signs, especially in pediatric and adolescent athletes.

-Typically, Osgood-Schlatter disease demonstrates a self-limiting course and resolves over time.
-Nevertheless, therapeutic intervention is often required to alleviate pain and discomfort.
-Conservative management strategies, including rest, cryotherapy, non-steroidal anti-inflammatory drugs (NSAIDs), and modification of physical activities, have proven effective.
-Additionally, stretching exercises and manual therapy are significant in symptom management.
+OSD typically follows a self-limiting course and resolves over time.
+However, therapeutic intervention is often needed to relieve pain and discomfort.
+Effective conservative management strategies include rest, cryotherapy, non-steroidal anti-inflammatory drugs (NSAIDs), and modifications in physical activity.
+Additionally, stretching exercises and manual therapy play a significant role in managing symptoms.

 Clinical Features of Osgood-Schlatter Disease: